powerexploit/Permission/README.md

 Automated tool

 hyy beginners
- The will Help to create and give the executable to your file File can be any kind .sh,.txt,etc.
+ The will Help to create and give the executable permission to your file File can be any kind .sh,.txt,etc.